Just like any other part of the body, teeth are prone to infection.

 Root canal treatment is a genuine lifeline for your tooth if it’s sustained an infection.

-It involves removing the central nerve and blood supply of a tooth where an infection has set in.
+It involves removing a tooth’s central nerve and blood supply where an infection has set in.
 Once removed, the empty canal is disinfected and then sealed to prevent reinfection, and then the tooth can be protected with a custom filling or crown.

-The success rate of root canal treatments today is very high, particularly if performed by our Resident Endodontist Dr Chris Burn, who limits his practice to this speciality only, and teaches at a London University on the subject on a regular basis.
+The success rate of root canal treatments today is very high, particularly if performed by our Resident Endodontist, Dr Spencer Richman.

-Gone are the days when this was a painful drawn-out procedure; Chris is usually able to perform the whole root canal treatment in one visit!
+Gone are the days when this was a painful drawn-out procedure; Spencer is usually able to perform the whole root canal treatment in one visit!

 What To Expect